rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations copy/Expressions/Introduction_to_expressions/index.md

 ---
 title: "Introduction to Expressions"
-description: "Expressions are a way of expressing mathematical concepts using numbers, operators, and variables.
-They can represent quantities and be simplified to find their value.
-Letters are used as variables to represent unknown quantities."
+description: "Expressions are a way of expressing mathematical concepts using numbers and operators.
+They can be numerical or algebraic, and can involve addition, subtraction, multiplication, and division.
+Expressions can also include variables, which represent unknown quantities.
+The value of an expression can often be simplified to a single quantity."
-lead: "Expressions are a way of expressing mathematical concepts using numbers, operators, and variables.
-They can represent quantities and be simplified to find their value.
-Letters are used as variables to represent unknown quantities."
+lead: "Expressions are a way of expressing mathematical concepts using numbers and operators.
+They can be numerical or algebraic, and can involve addition, subtraction, multiplication, and division.
+Expressions can also include variables, which represent unknown quantities.
+The value of an expression can often be simplified to a single quantity."
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00
 draft: false